Showjumper John Whitaker visits Weston Equestrian Centre to open new horse therapy unit

 Archant

 Showjumping legend John Whitaker visited the Weston Equestrian Centre in Weston Longville this week.
-Victoria Perusa caught up with him to find out why
+Victoria Pertusa caught up with him to find out why.

 Legendary showjumper John Whitaker visited Weston Equestrian Centre near Norwich this week to open an exciting new therapy unit that helps horses to live, feel and breathe better.